Dicridon/canoe/README.md

 # Canoe
 If you are a C/C++ programmer, writing `Makefile`, `CMakeLists.txt` or `SConstruct` may have been a pain for you.
-Even though `cmake` and `scons` are more human-friendly than legacy `make`, writing building scripts is still a mental torture because we simply forget all the syntaxes once the scripts are finished.
+Even though `cmake` and `scons` are more human-friendly than legacy `make`, writing building scripts is still a mental torture because we simply forget all the syntax once the scripts are finished.

 Such mental torture drives me to write `canoe`, a C/C++ project management tool inspired by `cargo` for Rust.
 Rustaceans simply type `cargo new`, `cargo build` and `cargo run` to create, build and run a Rust project.
 Now C/C++ programmers may type `canoe new`, `canoe build` and `canoe run` to create, build and run a C/C++ project without any scripting!
 Moreover, `canoe make` generates a `Makefile` for you for compatibility with legacy projects and machines!